Law Society of Saskatchewan

 Unauthorized Practice of Law

-30(1) Subject to section 31, no persons other than members who hold a licence shall:
+Subject to section 31, no persons other than members of the Law Society of Saskatchewan who hold a licence shall:

-(b) hold themselves out as, or represent themselves to be, persons who may practise law in Saskatchewan.
+• hold themselves out as, or represent themselves to be, persons who may practise law in Saskatchewan

 Exemptions to Unauthorized Practice

-Section 31 of the Act details exceptions to unauthorized practice and section 10 grants authority to the Law Society to, in its Rules, exempt persons and classes of persons from the prohibition against the unauthorized practice of law and, as a condition of the exemption, require any exempted person or class of exempted persons to comply with any term or condition.
+Section 31 of The Legal Profession Act, 1990 details exceptions to unauthorized practice and section 10 grants authority to the Law Society to indicate in its Rules exempt persons and classes of persons from the prohibition against the unauthorized practice of law.
+As a condition of the exemption, exempted persons or a class of exempted persons may need to comply with terms or conditions.

-The Act gives the Law Society authority to prosecute individuals who engage in the unlawful practice of law.
-Importantly, the Law Society will continue to enforce unauthorized practice provisions against individuals or organizations who pose a clear risk to the public due to a lack of training or experience, an unacceptable risk associated with their activities, identified issues that might affect the rule of law or administration of justice, and/or misleading the public about qualifications or status with the Law Society.
+The Legal Profession Act, 1990 authorizes the Law Society to prosecute individuals who engage in the unlawful practice of law.
+The Law Society enforces unauthorized practice provisions against individuals or organizations who pose a clear risk to the public due to a lack of training or experience, an unacceptable risk associated with their activities, identified issues that might affect the rule of law or administration of justice, and/or misleading the public about qualifications or status with the Law Society.

 Online Tools